 First and foremost, Eric is a husband, married to the former Debbie Gibson since 1998, and father to their two children, Elizabeth and Race.
 Family is very important to him, and he models for his children the importance of community involvement and commitment.
 Eric has always been actively involved in his businesses, while practicing his profession as an attorney and mediator.
 Eric is a lifelong resident of the New Orleans area and a proud Republican for over 40 years.
 The family worships at the Immaculate Conception Jesuit Church in New Orleans.

-Eric was elected to the Louisiana Public Service Commission in 2008, and reelected in 2014.
-He has been aggressive in fighting for the needs of the consumer during his tenure.
-Eric also recognizes that all companies need to make a profit to survive, and is aware of this balance in his decision-making.
+Eric was elected to the Louisiana Public Service Commission in 2008, and was reelected in 2014.
+He has been aggressive in fighting for the needs of the consumer during his tenure, including leading Louisiana utilities to now providing the lowest electrical rate in the country.
+Eric also recognizes that all companies need to make a profit to continue providing service, and is aware of this balance in his decision-making.

-Eric has brought forth innovative changes to the Commission, including new taxi regulations and the use of mediation in legal disputes to reduce legal fees and expenses to the consumer.
+Eric has brought forth innovative changes to the Commission, including new taxi regulations and the use of mediation in legal disputes, reducing legal fees and expenses to the consumer.
 He was instrumental in bringing Uber to the state of Louisiana.
 He also played a large role in the planning that led to the Washington Parish Energy Center, which broke ground in 2018.

 Eric worked to successfully develop a new financing method for lower hurricane recovery costs.
-Louisiana enjoys some of the lowest utility rates in the nation and has for several years.
+That effort alone saved ratepayers more than $200 million in the long term.

 Eric works hard every day to listen to the concerns of his constituents and keep citizens informed about the LPSC’s actions and obligations.
 He also has regular meetings with local elected officials to keep the lines of communication open.